k-web-s/setup-nft-redirect/README.md

 ## Usage

-Usually containers run without root privileges, thus they cannot bind to ports lower than 1024.
-To keep this restriction, and also allow for lower bound ports to be used as service ports, port-mapping can be setup.
+Usually containers run without root privileges, thus they cannot bind to privileged ports.
+To keep this restriction and allow for privileged ports to be used as service ports, a port-mapping can be setup.
 The following deployment example shows this:

 ```
 ---